 How much does sprinkler installation cost in Phoenix?

-Depends entirely on system size, property layout, and what you're starting from.
-A small residential install might run $2,500 to $4,000.
-Larger properties or complete replacements can go higher.
-We give detailed estimates after a site visit — no guessing based on a phone call.
+Depends on system size, property layout, and where you're starting from.
+Small residential installs run $2,500 to $4,000.
+Bigger properties or full replacements cost more.
+We give detailed estimates after seeing the site in person, not guessing over the phone.

 When's the best time to install or repair a sprinkler system in Phoenix?